DjangoGirls/djangogirls/README.md

     cd djangogirls

-Create a new virtual environment if needed.
+Create a new virtual environment (python <3.8) if needed.
 Then, install all the required dependencies:

     pip install -r requirements.txt